 What’s more, these two elements (your toddler’s newfound sleeplessness and your toddler’s oppositional behavior) can end up influencing each other.
 Your toddler’s willful behavior can lead him to refuse naps or to shriek stubbornly for you each time he wakes at night.
 And of course, the lack of sleep caused by this regression can make your little one cranky, which leads to more tantrums and temper fits.

-Tips on Handling the 18 Month Sleep Regression
+18 Month Sleep Regression Tips and Hints

-If you’re in the midst of sleep training when the 18 month regression hits, you may wonder if you should just throw in the towel for awhile.
+If you’re in the midst of sleep training when the 18 month sleep regression hits, you may wonder if you should just throw in the towel for awhile.
 We recommend that you don’t.
 It’s true that sleep training likely won’t produce fantastic results during this phase, but remember that you don’t want to promote bad sleep habits during a stage that is ultimately temporary.
 As Nicole says, “You don’t want to make or continue long-term habits for a short-term phase.”

 18 Month Sleep Regression Help

-That said, be careful about chalking everything up to this sleep regression (or any other regression phase, for that matter!)
+That said, be careful about chalking everything up to the 18 month sleep regression (or any other regression phase, for that matter!)
 If your baby’s never slept well, and if you’ve spent the last 18 months waiting for your baby to outgrow her poor sleep habits, then you can’t blame everyone’s sleeplessness on the sleep regression.
 Instead, it may be time for you to tackle your baby’s sleep issues head-on.
 If you need help getting your baby sleeping better, not to worry – we can help!
 We have helped thousands of families around the world with their babies’ sleep challenges, and we can help you, too!
 Take a look at our consultation packages, and see which one looks like a good fit for you.

 Once you purchase, you will immediately receive access to the Helpdesk, and you can set up your account, fill out your Family Sleep History form, submit it to a consultant, and get started on the journey to better sleep!